jose-villar/jose-villar.github.io/gnu-linux/git.md

 // Removes last commit, discarding local changes git reset --hard HEAD~1

-// To see commits lost when doing a reset git reflog
+// See all commits (including lost commit when doing a reset).
+Then you can
-//Then you can reset back to one of them
+// reset back to one of them
+git reflog
 ~~~

 ## Restore